EduardoZepeda/coffee-bytes-hugo/content/posts/go-maps-o-diccionarios/index.en.md

     }
 ```

-This is the minimum you should know about go maps or dictionaries.
+This is the minimum you should know about golang maps or dictionaries.